idaholab/moose/framework/doc/content/source/postprocessors/Receiver.md

 It does +not+ compute its own value.
 Note that the user may set a default value with the "default" parameter.

+This can also be used to receive a restarted postprocessor value.
+In this case, simply define a Receiver with the same name as the postprocessor that you wish to load when loading from restart.

 ## Example Input File Syntax

 In this example, the value of the Receiver 'pp' in the subapp 'quad' is being populated by